 Jackie Milburn and Joe Hurley

-Around St. James' Park, some of Newcastle United's greatest club heroes have been given a great spot.
-Jackie Milburn, the top scoring striker for the Magpies in the 1940s and 1950s, has been eternalised in the corner between the Gallowgate Stand and the East Stand, right next to the stairs.
+Some of Newcastle United's greatest club heroes have been given a special spot around St. James' Park.
+Jackie Milburn, striker of the Magpies in the 1940s and 1950s, has been eternalised in the corner of the Gallowgate Stand and the East Stand, right next to the stairs.
 His captain at the time, Joe Hurley, also has a memorial stone about ten yards to the left of Milburn's statue.
-Together they brought the FA Cup to Newcastle several times, and Hurley was even manager of the club for many years, in which he also won the Inter-Cities Fairs Cup.
+Together they won the FA Cup several times with Newcastle.
+Hurley also was the club's manager for many years and won the Inter-Cities Fairs Cup.

 Alan Shearer